 While Pfaffia glomerata is the accepted scientific name for this herb, some sources refer to it by other botanical names, including Gomphrena paniculata, Hebanthe paniculata and Hebanthe eriantha.

-In South America, the plant is known as Para Toda, which means “does all things,” a reference to the plant’s historical use as a restorative, adaptogen and immunostimulant.
-Due to the herb’s adaptogenic qualities, suma is also known as Brazilian ginseng.
+In South America, the plant is known as Para Toda, which means “does all things,” a reference to the plant’s historical use as an adaptogen.
+Due to the herb’s qualities, suma is also known as Brazilian ginseng.